sharonmaswai/real-estate/README.md

 This application helps house hunters verify whether their real estate agent is genuine or not.
 Published on 6th March,2019.
 #### By **Sharon Maswai, Nelly Wangari, John Kyalo, Margaret Wairimu and Naomi Waruguru**
 ## Description
+Agent x is a website that helps house hunters verify whether their real estate agents are genuine or not.
+This website lists the names of registered agents with their respective agencies together with their contact details, so when a house hunter searches to verify an agent and their contact details, they can see if the agent is registered and if, their contact details are correct.
 ## Setup/Installation Requirements
 * Have a working web browser preferably chrome.
 * Make sure to have a to have a github account.